vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 138 commits since the previous release, including 52 fixes.
+More than 141 commits since the previous release, including 53 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Thu Jul 10 02:58:35 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Fri Jul 11 03:02:22 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER